VMjack64/SOC-Homelab/PART10.md

   - 8: Ignore; Splunk forwarders have no web GUI.

 ## Adding Linux UF to the Deployment Server and Connecting to the Splunk Indexer
-With the UF installed & running, I added it to the deployment server:
-1. In the PowerShell session for the Linux instance, I created a `deploymentclient.conf` file under `/opt/splunkforwarder/etc/system/local`, and added the following stanza to the file:
+With the UF installed & running, I added it to the deployment server.
+In the PowerShell session for the Linux instance, I created a `deploymentclient.conf` file under `/opt/splunkforwarder/etc/system/local`, and added the following stanza to the file:
 ```
 [deployment-client]